platformatic/platformatic/docs/getting-started/movie-quotes-app-tutorial.md

     url: "http://127.0.0.1:3042"
 ```

-Now it's time to start adding some custom functionality inside our plugin.
+Now it is time to start adding some custom functionality inside our plugin.

 ### Add a REST API route

 <!--
-TODO: As we're only using the GraphQL API from our frontend, should we skip creating a REST API route?
+TODO: As we are only using the GraphQL API from our frontend, should we skip creating a REST API route?

-It's good for completeness, but adds complexity to this tutorial.
+It is good for completeness, but adds complexity to this tutorial.
 Could be a good "bonus points" activity in the workshop?
 -->

-We're going to add a REST route to our API that increments the count of
+We are going to add a REST route to our API that increments the count of
 likes for a specific quote: `/quotes/:id/like`

-First let's add [fluent-json-schema](https://www.npmjs.com/package/fluent-json-schema) as a dependency for our API:
+First let us add [fluent-json-schema](https://www.npmjs.com/package/fluent-json-schema) as a dependency for our API:

 ```bash
 npm install fluent-json-schema
 ```

-We'll use `fluent-json-schema` to help us generate a JSON Schema.
+We will use `fluent-json-schema` to help us generate a JSON Schema.
 We can then
 use this schema to validate the request path parameters for our route (`id`).

-Now let's add our REST API route in **`plugin.js`**:
+Now let us add our REST API route in **`plugin.js`**:

 ```javascript
 'use strict'